 UPDATE (4/18/16) – Today we received a letter from the Custodian of Records for the Department of Safety informing us that our open records request for the footage of the shooting has been denied.
 We plan to appeal the denial.

-UPDATE (4/13/16) – In a press conference (streamed over Periscope) earlier today Denver Police stated that they did not recover any weapon from Dion’s body or from the car in which they shot & killed him.
-Dion was shot within roughly a minute of the police exiting their vehicles.
+UPDATE (4/13/16) – In a press conference (streamed over Periscope) earlier today Denver Police stated that they did not recover any weapon from Dion Avila’s body or from the car in which they shot & killed him.
+Avila was shot within roughly a minute of the police exiting their vehicles.
 The officers involved in the incident were from DPD Metro/SWAT and were acting in coordination with federal agents to follow him throughout the day leading up to the murder.
 Commander Ron Saunier of the Major Crimes Division cited “noncompliance” with commands given to exit the vehicle, as well as an alleged “threatening type maneuver” as justification for the shooting.

 The man who fired the seven shots was identified as Technician Jeff Motz (pictured), a veteran of the police department who has spent years in Denver’s infamously brutal SWAT unit.
 Jeff Motz was one of several police named in a lawsuit filed by a man who was shot in the back by DPD while laying face down on the ground in 2013.
 In 2003, Motz, then an officer and not a technician, was one of 8 who fired shots during the Denver Police killing of Shaun Gilman, a 20-year-old mentally ill man whose family called the police when he was having an episode.

 Early in the afternoon of April 12, 2016, Denver Police working with several agencies as part of a “Safe Streets Task Force” shot and killed Dion Avila Damon inside his parked car near the Denver Art Museum at the intersection of 14th & Bannock.
 Unicorn Riot reporters arrived shortly after the shooting.